-There are five major bus service providers in Hong Kong, operating across Hong Kong Island, Kowloon and the New Territories.
-Kowloon Motor Bus, New World First Bus and Citybus provides services around Hong Kong Island, Kowloon and New Territories; whereas New Lantao Bus mainly operates on the Lantau Island and Long Win Bus covers the area around North Lantau Island and the Airport.
+There are four major bus service providers in Hong Kong, operating across Hong Kong Island, Kowloon and the New Territories.
+Kowloon Motor Bus and Citybus provide services around Hong Kong Island, Kowloon and the New Territories; whereas New Lantao Bus mainly operates on Lantau Island and Long Win Bus covers the area of North Lantau Island and the airport.

 Minibuses are small buses that carry up to 19 people.
 Green minibuses operate along specific routes at fixed prices.
 Fares are paid upon boarding, based on distance travelled and exact change is required if paying by cash.
 All green minibuses accept Octopus cards.
 Red minibuses operate along routes that are not always fixed and passengers can get on and off anywhere along the route, except where special prohibitions apply.
 Fares are paid as you alight when travelling on a red minibus and the driver can usually provide change for small notes.

 The ability to speak a bit of Cantonese and having some familiarity with Hong Kong will be a bonus when travelling on minibuses.
 Passengers are required by law to wear seat belts when one is available.